Getting Started Guide

 Custom threads

-Create custom named conversation threads, like "Camp 2026", for specific topics — a school year, medical situation, or activity.
+Create custom named conversation threads, like "Camp 2026", for specific topics that span multiple transactions or events.

-Each expense, calendar event, and custody swap has its own notes thread.
-Open the item and scroll down to add context, document a dispute reason, or keep the conversation attached to the record it relates to.
+Each expense, support transaction, calendar event, and custody swap has its own notes thread.
+Open the item and scroll down to add context; the conversation stays attached to the record it belongs to.

 Message badges